-- 1. Write down the characteristic and demands of the teaching profession. - 2.
-Prepare a report on the functioning of the teacher training institutions. - 3.
-Prepare a report as a role of UGC, NAAC and NCTE for the improvement of teaching and learning.
+- 1) Write down the characteristic and demands of the teaching profession. - 2) Prepare a report on the functioning of the teacher training institutions. - 3) Prepare a report as a role of UGC, NAAC and NCTE for the improvement of teaching and learning.

-- 1. Ruhela.S.P.
-Essentials of Educational Technology Indian Publications, New Delhi 1999. - 2.
-Rao.U.K.
-Teacher Education APH Publication New Delhi 2001. - 3.
-Yogesh Kumar Singh, Teacher Education APH New Delhi 2007. - 4.
-Panch Ramalingam, Psychological Approaches in teacher education inland books, Chennai 2004. - 5.
-Singh.U.K. and Sudharsan.K.N.
-Teacher Education in the Emerging Indian Society, Neelkamal Publication, Hyderabad 2002. - 6.
-Mohanty.J.
-Indian Education in Emerging Society 1994. - 7.
-Developing Teacher Curriculum NCERT 1976. - 8.
-Elementary Teacher Education NCERT 1965. - 9.
-Fourth year of book of Education 1975. - 10.
-Buch.M.B.
+- 1) Ruhela.S.P.
+Essentials of Educational Technology Indian Publications, New Delhi 1999. - 2) Rao.U.K.
+Teacher Education APH Publication New Delhi 2001. - 3) Yogesh Kumar Singh, Teacher Education APH New Delhi 2007. - 4) PanchRamalingam, Psychological Approaches in teacher education inland books, Chennai 2004. - 5) Singh.U.K. and Sudharsan.K.N.
+Teacher Education in the Emerging Indian Society, Neelkamal Publication, Hyderabad 2002. - 6) Mohanty.J.
+Indian Education in Emerging Society 1994. - 7) Developing Teacher Curriculum NCERT 1976. - 8) Elementary Teacher Education NCERT 1965. - 9) Fourth year of book of Education 1975. - 10) Buch, M.B.
 Second all India Education Survey NCERT 1967.

-Semester - II MEDE 205 : FOUNDATIONS OF DISTANCE EDUCATION
+MEDE 205: FOUNDATIONS OF DISTANCE EDUCATION

-- acquires the concept of distance education - understand the term distance education from other related terms - explain the scope of distance education - describe the needs of distance education in a country like India - explain the rationale for distance education; - identify and list the characteristic features of distance education; - compare the features of distance education with that of conventional education - explain the role of media in distance education - identify the various media and technology available for distance education - know the relative merits and demerits of different media? - think about the media that affect distance teaching and learning COURSE CONTENT:
+- acquires the concept of distance education - understands the term distance education from other related terms - explains the scope of distance education - describes the need for distance education in a country like India - explains the rationale for distance education - identifies and lists the characteristic features of distance education; - compares the features of distance education with that of conventional education - explains the role of media in distance education - identifies the various media and technology available for distance education - knows the relative merits and demerits of different media - understandsthat media affect distance learning and teaching.

-UNIT - I
+COURSE CONTENT

+Unit-I

-Defining Distance Education- -Non-formal Education- De-schooling-Correspondence education - Open Education-Lifelong Education - Concept Principles and Characteristics - Implications for Implementation Scope of Distance Education.
+Defining Distance Education - Non-formal Education - De-schooling - Correspondence education - Open Education - Lifelong Education - Concept Principles and Characteristics - Implications for Implementation.

-UNIT - II
+Scope of Distance Education.

+Unit-II

-Rationale for Distance Education - Access to Education - Quality of Education - Characteristic Features of Distance Education - Separation of Teacher and Learner - Organized Efforts of an Educational Institution - uses of Technical media - Two-way Communication - Separation from Learning Groups- Industrialized Form of Education - Learner Centered Education - Policy Perspectives: India
+Rationale for Distance Education - Access to Education - Quality of Education - Characteristic Features of Distance Education - Separation of Teacher and Learner - Organized Efforts of an Educational Institution - uses of Technical media - Two - way Communication - Separation from Learning Groups - Industrialized Form of Education - Learner Centered Education - Policy Perspectives: India.

-UNIT - III
+Unit-III

-Growth of Distance Education - Historical Overview - International Scenario of Distance Education - Distance Education in India: Distance Education through Institutes of Correspondence Education at University Level - DE through Open Universities- Present Status, The Future of DE in India: A Perspective
+Growth of Distance Education - Historical Overview - International Scenario of Distance Education - Distance Education in India: Distance Education through Institutes of Correspondence Education at University Level - DE through Open Universities - Present Status, The Future of DE in India: A Perspective.

-UNIT - IV
+Unit-IV

-Organization of distance education system - Organizational Structure of Distance Education - Organisaitonal Structure of IGNOU - Organisaitonal
+Organization of distance education system - Organizational Structure of Distance Education - Organisaitonal Structure of IGNOU - Organisaitonal Structure of State Open Universities - Organisaitonal Structure of the Directorates/Institutes of correspondence Courses/Distance Education.

-Structure of State Open Universities - Organisational Structure of the Directorates/Institutes of correspondence Courses/Distance Education-Models of Distance Education Institutions- Comparison of Single Mode and Dual Mode institutions- Consortium Model of Distance Education Institutions
+Models of Distance Education Institutions - Comparison of Single Mode and Dual Mode institutions - Consortium Model of Distance Education Institutions.

-UNIT - V
+Unit-V

-Media and technology in distance education- Role of Media in Distance Education- Strengths and Limitations of Print Medium-Strengths of Non-print Media, Media vs. Technology- Taxonomies of Media- Generations of Distance Education-Audio-based Media-Video-based Media Computer-based Media-Merits and Demerits of Various Media -Multiple Media Approach- Media Selection - Need- Bases/Criteria.
+Media and technology in distance education - Role of Media in Distance Education - Strengths and Limitations of Print Medium - Strengths of Non - print Media, Media vs. Technology - Taxonomies of Media - Generations of Distance Education - Audio - based Media - Video - based Media Computer - based Media - Merits and Demerits of Various Media - Multiple Media Approach - Media Selection - Need - Bases/Criteria.

-- 1. Prepare a report on the scope of Distance Education. - 2.
-Future of Distance Education in India. - 3.
-Use of Media and Technology in Distance Education.
+- 1) Prepare a report on the scope of Distance Education. - 2) Future of Distance Education in India. - 3) Use of Media and Technology in Distance Education.